 If your German is not good enough, you may request the assistance of someone who interprets or translates for you throughout the proceedings.
 If you have a hearing or speech impediment, you are free to opt for other forms of verbal or written communication, or communicate through an interlocutor.
 Assistive technology will be provided as required.
-If you do not have a defence lawyer, you will typically be provided with written translations of detention orders, charge sheets, summary judgments or verdicts.
-This will come at no cost to you, unless you have incurred the resulting expenses due to culpable neglect or culpable and unnecessary actions
+If you do not have a defence lawyer (including if, for example, defence counsel is deemed unnecessary at a later stage), you will typically be provided with written translations of detention orders, charge sheets, summary judgments or verdicts.
+This will come at no cost to you, unless you have incurred the resulting expenses due to culpable neglect or culpable and unnecessary actions.